MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-overview-hslockdown.md

 If you used the add or deny options when running the Health Service Lockdown tool, you'll need to restart the System Center Management service before the changes take effect.

-When evaluating allowed and denied listings, know that denies takes priority over allows.
+When evaluating allowed and denied listings, know that denials take priority over allows.
 If a user is listed as allowed, and the same user is a member of a group that is listed as denied, the user will be denied.

 ## Deny an account with the health service lockdown tool